PhilLockett/Enigma3/README.md

 settings.
 The majority of the settings become disabled while translating.

+#### Show Translation
+Select the 'Show Translation' toggle to see all the individual translation steps displayed on the command line.

 #### Default Settings
 The 'Default Settings' button returns all settings to the original values including clearing all the text boxes.